MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-network-interfaces.md

 # [Azure portal](#tab/azureportal)

 In the Azure portal, you create a network interface during the VM creation flow.
-For more information, see [Create Azure Stack HCI VM in Azure portal](./create-arc-virtual-machines.md).
+For more information, see [Create Azure Local VM in Azure portal](./create-arc-virtual-machines.md).

 ---

 ## Next steps

-- Use this network interface when you [Create an Arc VM on your Azure Stack HCI](./create-arc-virtual-machines.md).
+- Use this network interface when you [Create an Arc VM on your Azure Local](./create-arc-virtual-machines.md).